Andrea Loredan (admiral): Biography

 Arriving at their destination and obtaining accurate information, Loredan promptly communicated that the Turkish aims were not directed to Corfu, but to Lepanto.
 He gathered, therefore, as many ships as he could, also embarking civilians who had spontaneously offered to follow him to defend the Venetian honour.
 On the consistency of this small fleet the chroniclers disagree: it was probably made up of 11 grippi and 4 ships or caravels, while D. Malipiero wrote it had 28 logs with 1000 men.
 Loredan sailed from Corfu without waiting for an official order and some delay occurred in the communication system.
 So on 12 August he unexpectedly arrived in Prodano, where the Venetian fleet had already been concentrated, waiting for favourable winds to wage battle against the Turks, who had landed at the port of Sapienza (or Zonchio), where the following Battle of Zonchio would take place.

 The meeting with the Captain General, Grimani, to whom Loredan immediately went to pay homage, was rather tense; Grimani reproached him for having left Corfu unattended, but allowed him to use the boat he liked best.
-Loredan immediately boarded the "Pandora" ship, ordering that weapons be brought to him: his fame was so great that the whole army acclaimed him rhythmising his name.
+Loredan immediately boarded the Pandora ship, ordering that weapons be brought to him: his fame was so great that the whole army acclaimed him rhythmising his name.
 When captain Albano d'Armer was the first to attack the most imposing Turkish ship, Loredan followed him and the three boats were chained together, starting a battle that lasted more than half a day.
-During the most critical stage of the battle, two Venetian carracks, captained by Andrea Loredan and by Albano d'Armer, boarded one of the command ships of the Ottoman fleet.
+During the most critical stage of the battle, two Venetian carracks boarded one of the command ships of the Ottoman fleet.
 The commander of the vessel, Burak Reis, was unable to disentangle his ship from the boarders and chose to set her aflame.
 Suddenly the flames flared up and there was no escape for the fighters, without any Venetian ship coming to their aid.

-The news of Loredan's death as a hero aroused intense emotion in Venice and his death cost Antonio Grimani the immediate replacement and arrest upon his arrival in Venice on the 2nd of November, 1499.
+The news of Loredan's death as a hero aroused intense emotion in Venice and his death cost Antonio Grimani the immediate replacement and arrest upon his arrival in Venice on 2 November 1499.